CommunityToolkit/WindowsCommunityToolkit/docs/animations/FadeHeader.md

 # FadeHeader

-The **FadeHeader behavior** fades a ListView or GridView Header UIElement when the user scrolls.
+The **FadeHeader Behavior** fades a ListView or GridView Header UIElement when the user scrolls.
 The UIElement fades out to 0 opacity when the edge of the Header reaches the edge of the visible bounds of the ListElement.

 ## Syntax